geoadmin/geopackage-python/README.md

 * Added optional -maxlvl [number] parameter.
 Tiles level smaller or equal to this number will be packaged.
 * Added optional -tm ['swiss_lv03', swiss_lv05] parameter.
 Enables custom non-regular tile matrix (eCH-0056 or custom ESRI Tile Cache).
-* Added Swiss projection LV03 and LV95.
-* Added ability to package ESRI Tile Cache (Only in "exploded" format).
+* Added ability to package ESRI Exploded Tile Cache.
-* The Sricpt configures the Geopackage with the Conf.xml file from ESRI Tile Cache format automatically.
+* The Script configures the Geopackage with the Conf.xml file from ESRI Tile Cache format automatically.
 * Added ability to package tiles stored in a s3 bucket.
 Use s3:// to package s3 directory.
 * Ability to give an initial extent for the content (for zoom to layer functions in common GIS).
 * Added ability to package tiles stored in ESRI Compact Cache V2 Bundles.